0000xFFFF/hcx-tools-extra/README.md

-hcx-rpidump-install           # make systemd service and start it hcx-rpidump-filtergen <BSSID> # filter your own network from attack hcx-rpidump-wmenu             # rasberry pi waveshare menu for starting hcxdumptool
+hcx-rpidump-install           # make systemd service and start it hcx-rpidump-filtergen <BSSID> # filter your own network from attack hcx-rpidump-wmenu             # rasberry pi waveshare menu for starting hcxdumptool hcx-status                    # print current unique hashes (by bssid) in cwd
 ```

 ## Generate password wordlists for cracking
 Use the newer version: [hcx-fastgenlst](https://github.com/0000xFFFF/hcx-fastgenlst)